Executive dysfunction in Autism Spectrum Disorder (ASD) is more than just a clinical symptom.

 And this can lead to a deep existential questioning of worthiness – the value that one brings.

-Ultimately, the struggle with executive function leads to a deeper journey of creating structure and order in a world that can feel oppressive, chaotic and overly demanding.
+The antidote to this is an ongoing journey of creating structure in a world that can feel oppressive, chaotic and overly demanding.

 When this is properly understood, that there is the actually nothing intrinsically wrong, it can lead to great healing through self-acceptance – creating greater self esteem.